 Normal Balance and the Accounting Equation

-An accounting equation, where Assets = Liabilities + Owner’s Equity, determines whether the account increases with a debit or a credit entry.
-Accounts on the left side of the accounting equation will increase with a debit entry and will have a debit (DR) normal balance.
-Accounts on the right side of the accounting equation will have a normal credit balance.
+The Accounting Equation is considered to be the foundation of double-entry bookkeeping.
+It’s a basic principle whereby Assets = Liabilities + Owner’s Equity (A=L+OE).
+The Accounting Equation determines whether an account increases with a debit or a credit entry.
+The normal balance is part of the double-entry bookkeeping method and refers to the expected debit or credit balance in a specified account.
+For example, accounts on the left-hand side of the accounting equation will increase with a debit entry and will have a debit (DR) normal balance.
+Accounts on the right-hand side of the accounting equation will have a normal credit (CR) balance.

 - Asset: Debit